 Instead of country hopping like Joel, I was heading down to a conference in the USA for a couple of weeks.
 KeepGo shipped the hotspot to me in Canada well before I departed on my journey south, so I unpacked it, charged it up, and tossed it in my carry-on.

 The KeepGo hotspot itself is a small unit about the size of a mobile phone.
-When powered on, it allows you to connect to it like an WiFi hotspot in your home, office or coffee shop.
+When powered on, it allows you to connect to it like a Wi-Fi hotspot in your home, office, or coffee shop.
 The difference with this is that you can take it with you wherever you go.

-For this trip, I wanted to be able to receive calls and text messages on my phone with my Canadian phone number, but didn’t want to deal with outrageous data roaming fees from my provider ($80 for 500MB).
-So I turned off mobile data on my phone, and instead connected to the KeepGo mobile WiFi hotspot for data instead.
+For this trip, I wanted to be able to receive calls and text messages on my phone with my Canadian phone number, but didn’t want to deal with outrageous data roaming fees from my provider ($80 for 500MB!).
+So I turned off mobile data on my phone, and connected to the KeepGo mobile Wi-Fi hotspot for data instead.

 It’s also worth mentioning that if you don’t have an unlocked phone, then the mobile hotspot is the best option for you.
 The SIM option above will only work with an unlocked phone.

-Data speeds were often super fast (LTE)… at least in the main cities that is.
+Data speeds were often super fast (LTE)… at least in the main cities.
 In the USA, KeepGo uses T-Mobile (see a list of all of their partners worldwide.)
-This meant coverage could become pretty limited when you leave the more densely populated areas.
+This meant coverage could become pretty limited when leaving more densely-populated areas.

 After leaving Portland, Oregon and heading east, my speeds dropped down to Edge, then GPRS.
 When driving through South Dakota and Wyoming, coverage was nil and I was left with offline Google Maps.
 It’s worth considering where you might be traveling in the USA when looking at the KeepGo.